Germicidal UVC Light Bulbs

 How Does Ultraviolet Germicidal Light Sanitize Air and Water?

-Ultraviolet germicidal lamps (UV-C) produce short wave radiation between 100nm and 280nm in the electromagnetic spectrum.
+Ultraviolet germicidal light bulbs (UV-C) produce short wave radiation between 100nm and 280nm in the electromagnetic spectrum.
 These wavelenghts are lethal to bacteria, virus and other microorganisms.
 Specifically, UV-C light causes damage to the nucleic acid of microorganisms by forming covalent bonds between adjacent bases in the DNA.
 The formation of these bonds prevents the DNA from being released for replication.
 The pathogen cannot reproduce and dies.

 A principal advantage of the ultraviolet germicidal light method for disinfecting is that it does not use chemicals or heat.
 It has proved to be a reliable method of sanitizing air and water.